 Drivers transport residents of Goodhue, Rice & Wabasha counties who are unable to utilize public transportation, using their personal vehicle.
-Individuals can receive rides to and from destinations such as medical appointments, shopping, entertainment, supportive services, friendly visits, volunteer work, and more.

 Red Wing Mobility 651-388-9215

 Provides transportation to medical or dental appointments in State Certified vehicles.
 Some restrictions do apply.